Automobile Service Technicians

 High School

 In high school, you should take automotive and shop classes, mathematics, English, electronics, and computer science classes.
 Adjustments and repairs to many car components require the technician to make numerous computations, for which good mathematical skills are essential.
-Good reading skills are also valuable, as a technician must do a lot of reading to stay competitive in today's job market.
+Good reading skills are also valuable, as a technician must do a lot of reading to stay competitive in todays job market.
 English classes will prepare you to handle the many volumes of repair manuals and trade journals you will need to remain informed.
 Computer skills are also vital, as computers are now common in most repair shops.
-They keep track of customers' histories and parts and often detail repair procedures.
+They are used to keep track of customers histories and parts, diagnose performance issues, provide information on repair procedures, and maintain billing and service records.
 Use of computers in repair shops will only increase in the future.

 Postsecondary Training